Aden's Dream

 He looked at Aden with teary eyes, "Susan had an accident.
 She's in the I.C.U."

 Aden turned pale.
 He fell against the wall, breathing fast as the news washed over him.
 Again?
-He hadn't gotten over the loss of his mother, and now his stepmom, whom he was beginning to love, was in the I.C.U.?
+He hadn't gotten over the loss of his mother, and now his stepmom, whom he was beginning to like, was in the I.C.U.?
 He staggered inside, his shocked face communicating to Freddie's grandmom that he was aware of the news.
-He dropped on the canape and covered his face with trembling hands.
+He dropped onto the canape and covered his face with trembling hands.

 Aden wiped his eyes.
 Why was he feeling this way?
 His stepmom was in the I.C.U.
 He could always make it up to her when she returned home.
 Freddie also seemed pensive now as no one was talking to him.
 He strolled to the piano and perched on the stool.
 He didn't play the usual happy songs; his fingers began to touch the keys of a mournful melody that Aden had often sung behind closed doors.

-You gave to me
+Mother of mine, you gave to me

-To do as I please
+All of my life, to do as I please

-I have to you.
+I owe everything, I have to you.

 Mother, sweet mother of mine...